 THAT the Committee of the Whole recommend that the Niagara Catholic District School Board approve a Board submission of a Request for Proposal to enter into direct contract negotiations with Niagara Region Children's Services in order to operate EarlyOn Child and Family Centres.
 In its submission, the Request for Proposal will consider the overall impact on the broader operations and culture of the Niagara Catholic District School Board, and has developed an action plan to address any challenges with the operations of EarlyON Child and Family Centres by the Niagara Catholic District School Board.

-Prepared by: Yolanda Baldasaro, Superintendent of Education Presented by: Yolanda Baldasaro, Superintendent of Education Recommended by: John Crocco, Director of Education/Secretary-Treasurer Date: May 14, 2019
+Presented by: Yolanda Baldasaro, Superintendent of Education

+Recommended by: John Crocco, Director of Education/Secretary-Treasurer